-Each analysis can be segmented according to criteria of your choice.
-Segments can be created or selected from the “Segmentation” bar, or directly from an item in the data table.
+Each analysis can be segmented according to the criteria of your choice.
+Segments can be created or selected from the "Segmentation" bar.

-To create a segment from the segmentation bar, click the “Add a segment” button (1).
-You will then be able to create a segment on the fly, or apply a segment that has been created and saved in the “Segments” application (2).
+To create a segment from the segmentation bar, click on the "Add a segment" button (1).
+You will then have the possibility to create a segment on the fly, or to apply a segment previously created in Explorer or Data Query (2).

-Any segments created on the fly will be available in all analyses – as long as your work session (navigation in the interface) remains open.
+Any segment created on the fly will be available in all analyses - as long as the browser session remains open.

 Use a saved segment

-Segmentation in Explorer can also be done using segments you’ve already created and saved in the segment manager tool.
-By default, all saved segments to which you have access are listed in the “Existing segments” tab.
-Use the search tool (1), select the range (2), or restrict the list to your own segments (3) to quickly access the segments that interest you.
+Segmentation in Explorer can also be performed from segments that you have created and saved in Explorer or Data Query.
+By default, all saved segments you have access to are listed in the "Existing segments" tab.

-You may not combine multiple saved segments, or combine a live segment created on the fly with a saved segment.
+Good to knowIt is not possible to combine several recorded segments with each other, nor is it possible to combine a "live" segment created on the fly with a saved segment.

 Apply a segment

 In the segmentation bar, each segment is represented by a button.
-Using this bar, it’s simple to switch between segments to easily and efficiently compare your analysis’ data segmented on different criteria.
-This switch can be done using the “segment” button.
-Each button is structured in the same way:
+The bar makes it easy to switch from one segment to another in order to easily and efficiently compare the data of an analysis according to different segmentation criteria.
+This toggle is done via the "segment" button.
+Each button is built in the same way:

 (1) Scope of the segment (by default, in Explorer, the scope is “visit”)

-If no segment has been applied, you may select the “Activate” option of a segment to apply it.
+If no segment is applied, select the "Activate" action of the segment of your choice to activate it.

-You may proceed in the same manner, should you wish to switch over to a segment other than the one currently applied.
-The old segment will be automatically disabled and the new one you’ve just selected will be applied.
+Proceed in the same way if you wish to switch to another segment than the one applied.
+The old segment will automatically be deactivated in favour of the one you have just selected.

-TipIt is possible to compare segmented traffic to non-segmented traffic via the "Comparison: non=segmented" option of line charts.
+TipIt is possible to compare segmented and non-segmented traffic via the "Comparison: non-segmented" option of the curves.